 We strongly recommend performing a complete backup of your WordPress site (files and data) before modifying any files on your server.

-Learn about a great WordPress backup plugin that we recommend using to perform complete file and database backups here:
+Learn about a WordPress backup plugin that we recommend using to perform automated WordPress file and data backups here:

 After your hosting provider notifies you that SSL has been installed and configured on your domain, do the following: